bonbonbaron/gpt/README.md

 ## Interactive mode

-If you want to have a continuous conversation with ChatGPT instead of having to type the `gpt` command every time,

-use the `-i` option for interactive mode.
+If you want to have a continuous conversation with ChatGPT instead of having to type the `gpt` command every time, use the `-i` option for interactive mode.
+You can exit interactive mode bye saying "quit", "q", "exit", "bye", or just pressing CTRL+C.

 ```
 $ gpt -i